 Our solutions are based on low pressure, redundant pumps and sealed liquid path cooling within each server node.

-Our Direct-to-Chip (D2C) liquid cooling provides a distributed pumping architecture to address the full range of heat rejection scenarios in air- and liquid-cooled data centers.
-We offer a highly flexible, reliable and proven liquid cooling platform to efficiently cool the latest server designs and help users manage the transition from an air cooled to liquid cooled environment.
+Our Direct-to-Chip (D2C) liquid cooling provides a distributed pumping architecture to address the full range of heat rejection scenarios in liquid-cooled data centers.
+We offer a highly flexible, reliable and proven liquid cooling platform to efficiently cool the latest server designs.

 Direct to Chip (D2C) liquid cooling technology dramatically increases data center density and enables maximum sustained CPU throughput.